Heng Lee Lee

 Heng Lee Lee (王丽丽 (王麗麗, Wáng Lìlì); born 27 September 1979) is a Malaysian politician and former reporter who has served as Member of the Penang State Legislative Assembly (MLA) for Berapit since May 2018.
 She is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.
 She has also served as the State Women Chief of DAP of Penang since October 2025.
 She served as a Special Officer of the Office of the Chief Minister of Penang and was also a reporter from 2003 to 2010.

+Heng was a Special Officer for the Penang Chief Minister's Office from 2011 to 2018.

 Education

 She received her secondary education at the Jalan Damai National Secondary School and tertiary education of the Bachelor of Communications (B.Comm.) at Universiti Sains Malaysia (USM).